 Our Leaderboard highlights how many words your class has read compared to other classes across the nation.
 Join our Million Words Word Read Challenge simply by playing the Read to Lead games.
 Once your students read one million words collectively, we’ll send them awesome prizes!

 If you have any questions about using Read to Lead, please contact us at email@example.com.

-A small percentage of users may experience an issue when attempting to navigate to the new Read To Lead site.
+A small percentage of users may experience an issue when attempting to navigate to the new Read to Lead site.
 For example, hitting the login button may render a blank screen.
 The existence of outdated files/cookies on your browser is the likely cause of this, which is a fairly common problem for web applications.

-If you or your students experience any issues viewing the new site, please clear browser cache.
+If you or your students experience any issues viewing the new site, please clear your browser cache.
 We’ve created a one-page guide via Google Docs, which you can reference and/or share with your students.
 Alternatively, see below other helpful web resources and links with instructions.
 As always, you can reach us at firstname.lastname@example.org.